python-zk/kazoo/docs/testing.rst

 completely by specifying an environment variable called `ZOOKEEPER_CLASSPATH`.
 If provided, it will be used unmodified as the Java classpath for Zookeeper.

+You can specify an optional `ZOOKEEPER_PORT_OFFSET` environment variable to influence the ports the cluster is using.
+By default the offset is 20000 and a cluster with three members will use ports 20000, 20010 and 20020.

 Kazoo Test Harness
 ==================